tygoee/quadlets/nextcloud-apache/README.md

 There is some manual configuration required, like setting database passwords and mounting disks

-I run these containers as a seperate Nextcloud user, so the containers are named accordingly.
-When also running other containers as the same user it's recommended to prefix the names (like `nextcloud-mariadb.container`)
+When running other containers as the same user you may want to prefix the names (like `nextcloud-mariadb.container`)

 ## Setup

 1. Go through the container files and add passwords at the corresponding environment variables and change the volume paths where you want your data to be mounted

-2. Create the necessary directories, in its default configuration run `mkdir ~/{data,db,html}`

-3. Place all files from the [containers](./containers) directory in `~/.config/containers/systemd` (or the corresponding [system directory](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#podman-rootful-unit-search-path) when running rootful)
+2. Place all files from the [containers](./containers) directory in `~/.config/containers/systemd` (or the corresponding [system directory](https://docs.podman.io/en/latest/markdown/podman-systemd.unit.5.html#podman-rootful-unit-search-path) when running rootful)

-4. Reload the systemd daemon with `systemd --user daemon-reload`
+3. Reload the systemd daemon with `systemd --user daemon-reload`

-5. Start the nextcloud-pod service by running `systemd --user start nextcloud-pod.service`
+4. Start the nextcloud-pod service by running `systemd --user start nextcloud-pod.service`

 After adding port `5080/tcp` to your firewall configuration, you now have a running Nextcloud container on port 5080.
 It will automatically start on every boot from now on.